dmjohnsson23/Ordain/README.md

 Check tags are used for simple checks that would be preformed at every step of the application; and are intended more as assertions than validation tools.
 For more serious validation, more special-purpose denominational tags are likely what is wanted.

+### Repr

+The repr tag is intended to allow specifying different ways of representing data in a target.
+Some examples of repr tags for an SQL database could be:

+* `sql.repr: inline`: Embed the fields of one struct in the other when a table is created
+* `sql.repr: foreign`: Create a separate table to represent a sub-struct's fields
+* `sql.repr json`: Encode the field as a JSON string column
+* `sql.repr php.serialize`: Language-specific serialization format for PHP
+* `sql.repr py.pickle`: Language-specific serialization format for Python

 ### Docblock

 Docblocks, in a format similar to those in Java or PHP, can be added to any definition as follows: